Updated June 2, 2020.

 Cookie scanners are like an x-ray of your website, revealing what’s hidden.

-Once the cookie scanner has scanned a domain and all of its subpages, the cookie scanner then catalogues all of the identified trackers by their –
+Once our cookie scanner has scanned a domain and all of its subpages, Cookiebot catalogues all of the identified trackers by their –

 The purpose of a tracker – is not something that the cookie scanner alone can determine, which is why the Cookiebot research team is constantly working on classifying trackers according to information provided by the third-parties themselves, either on their websites or in response to our direct inquiries.